gubanotorious/neo-to-redis/README.md

 # neo-to-redis
-Project to replicate the NEO Blockchain to redis
+Project to copy the NEO Blockchain to Redis DB and Redis Streams API